Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 By law, information provided to the Tasmanian Government may be provided to an applicant under the provisions of the Right to Information Act 2009 (RTI).
 If you have indicated that you wish all or part of your submission to be treated as confidential, your statement detailing the reasons will be taken into account in determining whether or not to release the information in the event of an RTI application for assessed disclosure.

-Should you have any questions regarding the consultation on the amendments to the General Regulations, please contact DPAC’s Local Government Division by email at email@example.com or by telephone on (03) 6232 7022.
+Should you have any questions regarding the consultation on the draft Amendment Regulations, please contact DPAC’s Local Government Division by email at email@example.com or by telephone on (03) 6232 7022.